wjdp/gel-view/README.md

 The app has been designed for use on the iPhone as well as the desktop.
 It 'should' work on other phones, and will be tested in due course!

+A live implementation of this app can be found at: http://gels.newtheatre.org.uk

 Interfaces
 ----------
 Until a nice interface is made all modifications to the database happen through the standard django admin.